ardaxz99/Twitter-Sentiment-Analysis-A-Complete-Guide-to-Text-Classification/README.md

 3. **Additional Data Cleaning and Augmentation Techniques**
    - Ensure comprehensive preprocessing steps, such as handling emojis, URLs, mentions, and special characters in tweets.
-   - **Augmentation Techniques**: Consider using data augmentation techniques like synonym replacement, random insertion, and random deletion to increase the diversity of your training data.

 ### Handling Imbalanced Data